The Hidden Trick to Placing Pots in Garden Beds

 Next, ensure there is a ½-inch air gap between the paver and the pot's drainage hole.
 Without this gap, the drainage hole may become clogged with soil, leading to poor drainage and root rot.

-Planted with architectural euphorbia and trailing succulents, this artichoke-inspired container adds structure and color to an already lush mix of perennials and shrubs.
+Planted with architectural Euphorbia ‘Blackbird’ and trailing succulent Oscularia deltoides (Pink Ice Plant), this artichoke-inspired container adds structure and color to an already lush mix of perennials and shrubs.
+The euphorbia’s dark, moody foliage creates a striking focal point, while the succulents soften the edges as they gently drape over the rim.
+Together, they lend a sculptural quality that elevates the surrounding planting without overpowering it.
 Photo by: Rebecca Sweet.

 A simple way to elevate the pot is by using pot feet (available online and in garden centers), or by using skinny bricks (full bricks cut in half lengthwise, also known as 'queen closers'—isn't that a great name?), or even repurposed objects such as 1-inch square tile samples commonly found at tile or home improvement stores.